 13 Thou hast been in Eden the garden of God; every precious stone was thy covering, the sardius, topaz, and the diamond, the beryl, the onyx, and the jasper, the sapphire, the emerald, and the carbuncle, [kar’-bun-k’-l] and gold: the workmanship of thy tabrets and of thy pipes was prepared in thee in the day that thou wast created.

 Now tabrets are drums, and pipes represent music.
-This goes back to what I wrote earlier, about Satan’s involvement of praise and worship in heaven.
+This goes back to what I wrote earlier, about Satan’s involvement in praise and worship in heaven.

 14 Thou art the anointed cherub that covereth; and I have set thee so: thou wast upon the holy mountain of God; thou hast walked up and down in the midst of the stones of fire.